DanielCalvoC/Daniel/README.md

-# Daniel

-Hi there!wave
+### Hi I'm Daniel!

-movie_camera Hi i'm Lalenia.
-Data Science enthusiast, living in Berlin.

-telescope Recently graduated from Spiced Academy as a certified Data Scientist.
+· Living in Berlin and recently graduated from Spiced Academy as a certified Data Scientist.

-seedling I’m currently learning NLP technics and am a participant at MITx's Statistics and Data Science MicroMasters® Program.

-dancers I’m looking to collaborate on Data Science projects related to the housing situation in Berlin, as well as with Covid related issues.
+· Here you can find all my projects.

-computer I am working currently on Machine Learning projects for my portfolio and looking for a job!
+· I am working currently on Machine Learning / Data Analysis projects for my portfolio and looking for a job!

-mailbox How to reach me: at laleniazourni@gmail.com or at my Linkedin account: www.linkedin.com/in/lalenia-katerina-zourni-892a955a.
+· You can write me at danielcalvocosta@gmail.com or at my Linkedin account: https://www.linkedin.com/in/daniel-calvo-costa/

-chart_with_upwards_trend You can find my projects from Spiced Academy here.